Austvågøya: Geography

 The 526.7 km2 island is 40 km long in the east to west direction and 30 km wide from the north to south.
 The islands surrounding Austvågøya include Gimsøya and Vestvågøya to the west, Skrova, Litlmolla, and Stormolla to the south, Hinnøya to the east, and Hadseløya to the north.

 Austvågøya is largely a mountain massif, with lowland almost exclusively at the coastal beaches, the brim of lowland around the coast.
 The highest mountain on the island (and in all of Lofoten) is the 1146 m tall Higravstinden, located on the eastern part of the island.
 Svartsundtindan (1050 m), Trolltindan (1045 m), and Olsanestind (1000 m) are also in the eastern part, while the famous Vågakallen (942 m) looms over the village of Henningsvær in the southwestern part.

 Name

-The Old Norse form of the name was Vágøy.
-The first element is the name of the old church site at Vågan where Vågan Church is located today.
+The island is named Austvågøya which comes from the Old Norse form of the name: Vágøy.
+The prefix aust (which means "east") was added more recently to differentiate it from the neighboring island of Vestvågøya.
+The old name of the island comes from the local farm area where the historic Vågan Church is located.
+The first element of the name comes from the Old Norse word vágr which means "inlet" or "bay".
 The last element is øy which means "island".
-The word aust (meaning "east") was later added to the name to differentiate it with the neighboring island of Vestvågøya.